Jump to content

 Posted 04 February 2007 - 08:59 PM

 Doomdart and Mattman are correct.
 It is cigarette lighter fluid that you want.
 It is the Naptha that is the main ingrediant.
 The fluid is to clean bearings only.
 Lighter fluid is a solvent.
 It is dissolving the oil off of the bearings.
-Most fill a pop bottle cap full and soak the bearings in that for about 15 min.
+Most fill a Plaster of Paris bottle cap full and soak the bearings in that for about 15 min.
 YOU MUST REMOVE THE BEARINGS FROM THE REEL.
 Make sure that you note which side of the bearing is up.
 You need to put them back in the same way they came out.
 After they soak, tap them out on a paper towel and let them completely dry.
 Put the bearings back in and then put a drop or two of oil on them.

 Posted 04 February 2007 - 10:34 PM